kutabale/DRIP/README.md

 ##Documentation

  * The API Javadoc is available as part of the main development load.
- * Targetted Technical Specifications are in their corresponding folders
+ * DRIP Technical Specifications are in their corresponding folders
  * Dated Release Notes in the ReleaseNotes Folder
- * External Specs in the corresponding folder too
+ * External Reference Publications in the corresponding folder
  * User guide is a work in progress!